anviljs/anvil.js/README.md

     anvil -q

-# Plugins & Tasks
+# Extensions
-Anvil has two primary points for extension: plugins (things installed by anvil from npm) and tasks (local plugins).
+Anvil has three primary points for extension:
+* plugins - extensions to the build system
+* commands - utility features that run outside of the build
+* tasks - specialized functions that can be combined to give you explicit control of what anvil does

+An extension module can contain one or more of any of the three above types.
+Installing, uninstalling, enabling and disabling an extension module will affect **all** extensions defined within the module.

-## Plugins
+## Installation
-Anvil installs plugins from npm to a global location: ~/.anvilplugins/node_modules and keeps a manifest of installed and enabled plugins at: ~/.anvilplugins/plugins.json.
+Anvil installs extensions from npm to a global location: ~/.anvilextensions/node_modules and keeps a manifest of installed and enabled extensions at: ~/.anvilextensions/extensions.json.

-Once a plugin is installed, anvil will load it and use it in the build process unless you:
+Once an extension is installed, anvil will load it unless you:
-  * Disable it globally with '''anvil disable {pluginname}''' at the command line
+  * Disable it globally with '''anvil disable {extensionname}''' at the command line
-  * Explicitly include other plugins besides it in the build file
+  * Explicitly include other extensions besides it in the build file
   * Explicitly exclude it in the build file

-### When Plugins Misbehave
+### When Extensions Misbehave
-Anvil will attempt to automatically disable a plugin that throws an exception that would break the build.
-This is to try and prevent an installed plugin from breaking your build system.
+Anvil will attempt to automatically disable a extension that throws an exception that would break the build.
+This is to try and prevent an installed extension from breaking your build system.

 ### Installing & Uninstalling
-Anvil provides simple command line arguments to install or uninstall plugins to itself at a global level:
+Anvil provides simple command line arguments to install or uninstall extensions to itself at a global level:

-    anvil install {pluginname}
+    anvil install {extensionname}

 or

-    anvil uninstall {pluginname}
+    anvil uninstall {extensionname}

-You can also install plugins from a file path using the relative path to the plugin directory in place of the plugin's name.
+You can also install extensions from a file path using the relative path to the extension directory in place of the extension's name.

 ### Enabling & Disabling
-Anvil provides command line arguments that allow you to enable or disable plugins at the global level:
+Anvil provides command line arguments that allow you to enable or disable extensions at the global level:

-    anvil enable {pluginname}
+    anvil enable {extensionname}

 or

-    anvil disable {pluginname}
+    anvil disable {extensionname}

-Disabled plugins should never be loaded into a build session.
+Disabled extensions should never be loaded into a build session.

-### Updating Plugins
+### Updating Extensions
-Anvil will check npm for updates to all globally installed plugins with one simple command:
+Anvil will check npm for updates to all globally installed extensions with one simple command:

     anvil update

-This command will take longer the more plugins you have installed and the more plugins which require updates from npm.
+This command will take longer the more extensions you have installed and the more extensions which require updates from npm.
 Note: anvil automatically does this every time you install a new anvil version from npm.

-### Including Specific Plugins
+### Including Specific Extensions
-Anvil's build file now supports explicit inclusion only so that only plugins which you specify in the build file will be run as part of the build.
+Anvil's build file now supports explicit inclusion only so that only extensions which you specify in the build file will be run as part of the build.

-    "plugins": {
+    "extensions": {
         "include": [ "anvil.one", "anvil.two", ... ]
     }

-### Excluding Specified Plugins
+### Excluding Specified Extensions
-Anvil also supports explicit exclusion so that all plugins except for those you specify in the build file will be run as part of the build.
+Anvil also supports explicit exclusion so that all extensions except for those you specify in the build file will be run as part of the build.

-    "plugins": {
+    "extension": {
         "exclude": [ "anvil.one", "anvil.two", ... ]
     }

-### Installing Plugins Locally For A Project
+### Installing Extensions Locally For A Project
-You can now install a plugin locally to a project using npm like so:
+You can now install an extension locally to a project using npm like so:

-    npm install {pluginname}
+    npm install {extensionname}

-In order for anvil to know about the plugin, you must add the following option to your build file:
+In order for anvil to know about the extension, you must add the following option to your build file:

-    "plugins": {
+    "extensions": {
         "local": [ "myLocallyInstalledPluginName" ]
     }

-Please note: if you have already installed a global version of the plugin, anvil will always prefer the locally installed plugin; if you wish to use a global version of the plugin, you must use npm to uninstall the local version.
-Anvil does not manage locally installed plugins.
+Please note: if you have already installed a global version of the extension, anvil will always prefer the locally installed extension; if you wish to use a global version of the extension, you must use npm to uninstall the local version.
+Anvil does not manage locally installed extensions.

 # Contributors